 “Stitchers: Tapestry of Spirit”, a 15-minute documentary about the project, financed by a grant from Bravo, and produced by the award winning 90th Parallel Productions, was completed in July 2017.
 It has won awards at a number of film festivals, and will be shown at project exhibits. more…

-A full-colour 198-page catalogue has been the “Tapestry of Spirit” exhibit.
+A full-colour 198-page catalogue has been published for the “Tapestry of Spirit” exhibition.
 It features each of the 132 columns of text and illuminations shown at the Textile Museum of Canada.
-All of the stitchers are recognized, and their dedications recorded, and much of the textual narrative and creative features will be explained.
-This catalogue will serve as a lasting legacy to our participants, volunteers and supporters; and it is also a basis for a future volume encompassing the entire project.
+All of the stitchers are recognized, and their dedications recorded.
+Muc of the textual narrative and creative features are explained.
+This catalogue serves as a lasting legacy to our participants, volunteers and supporters; and it is also a basis for a future volume encompassing the entire project.

 Organizational Structure